 Natural channel design seeks to restore stream functions in a logical order, recognizing that higher level functions are supported by lower level functions.
 Harman et al. (2012) provides a framework for developing function-based assessments and setting goals and objectives based on the potential for functional lift.
-The framework is based on the Streams Function Pyramid which is shown in Figure 19.
-The Stream Functions Pyramid Framework is shown in Figure 20.
-Chapter 4 of Harman et al. (2012) provides a detailed description of the Stream Functions Pyramid Framework.
-Chapter 11
+The framework is based on the Streams Function Pyramid which is shown in Figure 24.